isabeen/web-challenges/web-exercises-sessions-user-stories-workshop-movie-app/user-story-2.md

 - When a user clicks on a movie card from the list, they should be navigated to the movie detail page.
 - The movie detail page should display the movie title, release date, poster image, and a short description.
+- There is back arrow link on the movie detail page.
+- When users click the back arrow on the movie detial page, they are navigated to the home page.

 ## Tasks